 Missing her laugh and her cooking and her sense of humor.
 Remembering her inner strength and all the important things she taught me.
-Wishing I could have somehow communicated to her that even though I am all the way over here and she was all the way over there, I never forgot her for a second and am so glad she was my grandmother.
+Wishing I could have somehow communicated to her that even though I am all the way over here in Korea and she was all the way over there in the States, I never forgot her for a second and am so glad she was my grandmother.

 But one thing I am grateful for is that I can grieve without the weight of despair.
 And I am thankful that with mourning, comes comfort.

 Over the past few years, I’ve had a number of vivid dreams about my grandmother.

 Often my dreams are random, slightly disturbing, or clear manifestations of various anxieties hiding in the recesses of my mind.
 But other dreams are different: They stay with me and actually lighten me.
 I think of those dreams as gifts.